michellesyoon/programming-languages-1/blog.md

 - Link your blog entries from the README.
 - Never paste naked urls into md, use `[name](url)`.
 - Did yo spellcheck your blogs?
-- Typeset code as code, not text.
+- Typeset code as code, with syntax highlighting.
 - Add a list of references at the end of each blog.

 Personally, I am more interested in content than in form, but form is important as well.
 Just ask yourself whether the form supports the understanding of the content or whether it distracts from what you want to achieve.
 For example, spelling mistakes are always distracting.
 And long paragraphs are almost always bad form.